Quick Start

 ✔ publish success 🎉

 The backend services corresponding to your custom microapps are deployed on your server.
-Therefore, you need to change the SaaS deployment mode to hybrid deployment mode and install the runtime environment.
+Therefore, you need to change the SaaS deployment mode to the hybrid deployment mode and install the runtime environment.

-1. Change the SaaS deployment mode.
+1. Change the deployment mode.

 3. Click Edit, change the deployment mode to Hybrid Deployment, and then enter the custom domain name.